sabryalawy/EcommercialWS/README.md

 as spring.datasource.username is your database user and spring.datasource.password is your database user password

+or you can make pull requset
+git pull origin master

 2-
 you have to add Ecommercial database to your MySQL server